 - Health insurance and related services: These are the bread and butter of contemporary benefits.
 In addition to meaningful health coverage, it’s wise to have vision and dental insurance as part of this category.
 Other options such as flexible spending accounts (FSA), health reimbursement accounts (HRA) and health savings accounts (HSA) can also help employees manage the financial costs of medical care.
 Be sure to evaluate whether or not these plan options make sense for your firm.

 - Paid time off: The importance of such perks is self-explanatory – give your employees time when they need it.
 There are several paid-time off options, but the most popular are vacation and sick days.
 More companies are offering discretionary time off (DTO), unlimited time off and mandatory paid sabbaticals to provide better work-life balance, but these plans are not feasible for all businesses.

 - Financial benefits: The traditional financial benefit is to help employees save for retirement in the form of a 401(k) or 403(b).
 Other options include life insurance, short-term and long-term disability, worker’s compensation and free financial planning services.

 Then there are a number of newer offerings that aren’t standard but are becoming increasingly popular and desired by employees:

-Family leave: Some states require all businesses to offer paid family leave.
+- Family leave: Some states require all businesses within their borders to offer paid family leave.
 Even if your state doesn’t, it’s still prudent to have at least some form of defined family leave available, as it’s becoming a benefit many workers expect.
 This includes maternity and paternity leave as well as paid time-off to take care of disabled or elderly loved ones.